 United Sikh Mission Education Initiative

-United Sikh Mission is taking initiative to build a brighter future for forthcoming generations.
+United Sikh Mission is taking the initiative to build a brighter future for forthcoming generations.
 And what better way to accomplish this than to invest in education.
 Children are the future of a nation.
-For an emerging and developing country like India, development of underprivileged children holds the key to the progress of the nation itself.
+Developed countries such as the USA are emerging due to their literacy rate in the higher nineties.
+But in developing countries such as India, the development of underprivileged children holds the key to the progress of the nation itself.

-Education for underprivileged Children is most essential work whether we are addressing healthcare, poverty, population control, unemployment or human rights issues.
+Education for underprivileged Children is the most essential work whether we are addressing healthcare, poverty, population control, unemployment, climate change, or human rights issues.

 The literacy ratio of India is 65.38% with male literacy at 75.85% and female literacy at 54.16%.
 Less than half of India’s children between the age 6 and 14 go to school.
 A little over one-third of all children who enroll in grade one reach grade eight.
 At least 35 million children aged 6 – 14 years do not attend school.
 53% of girls in the age group of 5 to 9 years are illiterate.